 State that you did not make them.

-Mail your landlord a copy of the letter.
+Mail the landlord a copy of the letter.
 Keep a copy for yourself.

-You may also want to take pictures or video of damages if:
+You should take timestamped pictures or video of damages if

 They are major damages